 The Bible relates the unfaithful human as a “wild olive tree” and the Church to tame olive tree.
 When the wild olive branch grafted to a tame olive tree acquires the attributes of the tame tree, the human becomes a ” tame olive tree” when being part of the Church (Romans 11: 16-24).

 “For if you were cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a cultivated olive tree, how much more will these, who are natural branches, be grafted into their own olive tree?”— (Romans 11:24)

-Besides that the olive tree was a prolific tree with many uses, it was named the tree most worthy of being regarded as “the king of trees”.
+Besides that, the olive tree was prolific with many uses; it was named the tree most worthy of being regarded as “the king of trees”.
 In the Bible, “The trees once went forth to anoint a king over them.
 And they said to the olive tree, ‘Reign over us!’
 But the olive tree replayed to them,

 “Should I cease giving my oil, with which they honor God and men, and go to sway over trees?” – (Judges 9:8-9)

 The olive tree in Judaism holds a prominent place as a symbol of tranquility and harmony.
 This symbolism is deeply rooted in the story of Noah’s Ark, where the return of the dove with an olive branch marked the end of the flood and the promise of peace between God and humanity.

 Moving on to prosperity, the olive tree in Judaism is often associated with abundance and success.
 This association is clear in the Torah, where the Land of Israel is described as a “land of olive oil and honey,” painting a picture of richness and bounty.
 This always underscores the olive tree’s symbolism of prosperity and serves as a reminder of the potential rewards of hard work and perseverance.